MUN Chairing Script

 “Seeing this motion has received seconds and objections, we will take some more motions, are there any other points or motions on the floor?”

 “Seeing all motions defeated we will return to the general speakers list”

-If a motion passes, see below.
+If one of the motion passes, see below.

 Delegate motions for Moderated Caucus, Speaking time 1min, Overall time 10mins on the Subject of X

-“Thank you delegate, this is in order, the delegate has motioned for a 10 minute moderated caucus, 1 minute speaking time on the subject of X, are there any seconds to this motion?”
+“Thank you delegate, this is in order, the delegate has motioned for a 10 minute moderated caucus, 1-minute speaking time on the subject of X, are there any seconds to this motion?”